 For additional information, visit the Florida Division of Elections website.

-Because it could take time for the state to process your request, do your own investigation into any fines, fees, or costs related to incarceration that you still owe.
+Because it could take time for the state to process your request, do your own investigation into any fines, fees, or costs related to your felony conviction case.
 If you are a Returning Citizen and know you have been convicted of felony offenses, owe money, and in what counties those convictions took place, you may want to move forward with the investigation without waiting for a response to your Request for Advisory Opinion.

 When Floridians voted to restore the voting rights of most people convicted of felonies, specific exceptions to the amendment were made to individuals convicted of homicide or sexual offenses.
 The following is a list of offenses that, if convicted of, you would not be eligible for restore your right to vote.